March 30, 2021

 Some People have a habit of chewing on betel nuts, ice, hard candy, unpopped popcorn, and even ice.

-There is always a risk of chipping or breaking off a piece of a tooth and trigger a dental emergency.
+There is always a risk of chipping or breaking off a piece of a tooth and triggering a dental emergency.

 Please be kind and avoid munching on very hard foods.